A guide to Berkeley ADU building regulations in California

 Does an ADU need its own electrical panel, water meter, or gas meter in Berkeley?

-Are fire sprinklers required in an ADU in Berkeley?
+Are fire sprinklers required in a Berkeley ADU?

 Financials